saviomisael/react-dashboard/README.md

 # Dashboard
-This is a dashboard with React and Material UI created using [this tutorial](https://www.youtube.com/watch?v=wYpCWwD1oz0&ab_channel=EdRoh).
+This is a dashboard with React and Material UI and it was created using [this tutorial](https://www.youtube.com/watch?v=wYpCWwD1oz0&ab_channel=EdRoh).

 # Getting Started with Create React App